 - My Account

 This date marks the day Martin Delany was born in 1812.
-He was an Black abolitionist, Black Nationalist, author, and soldier.
+He was a Black abolitionist, Black Nationalist, author, and soldier.

 In the 1850s, Delany concentrated his prodigious energies on emigration and colonization ventures.
 He played a leading role in African American emigration conferences for West Africa.
 In 1859, Delany signed a treaty with Nigeria to allow African American settlement and the development of cotton production using free West African workers.
 The coming of the Civil War disrupted those plans.

 During the American Civil War, Delany was commissioned a major, making him the highest-ranking Black officer of the conflict.
-Following the war, he worked for the Freedmen's Bureau in South Carolina, which led to political office during the Reconstruction era.
-In the 1870s his support for the South Carolina Democratic candidate for governor cost him his political career.
+Following the war, he worked for the Freedmen's Bureau in South Carolina, which led to his political office during Reconstruction.
+In the 1870s, his support for the South Carolina Democratic candidate for governor cost him his political career.

 Martin Delany published books in his final years and was active in the ill-fated Liberian Exodus Joint-Stock Steamship Company.
 Martin Robinson Delany died in 1885.